Why is specific sequence important when teaching maths?

 Getting some help might be the answer

 Sometimes it's a good idea to get some help on those tricky subjects.
 Especially if you are finding yourself over your depth when teaching maths (it's a tricky subject when you don't know what you're doing!) and finding some support is the best way forward.

 You don't need anything for these Trainings - no prerequisites required.
-We've had parents who hated maths at school and teachers who have never taught the subject before excelling with these simple and effective Trainings.
+We've had parents who hated maths at school and teachers who have never taught the subject before excelling with these professional and effective Trainings.

 MATHS CONFIDENCE FOR PARENTS

 Sometimes you just need a little more support when tackling the job of being a mum and a teacher for your kids (especially if you've had no prior experience!)
 We've got specific Parent Trainings that are designed to show you exactly what to do and how to do it.
 You'll gain much more confidence teaching and your kids will love you!

 EFFECTIVE MATHS FOR TUTORS

 Even thought the Math-U-See lessons are easy to use for individual students and groups, its helpful having a few more specific methods to use and ways to teach your pupils.

 Tutors want their students to achieve the best results - that's why we're here.
 We'll make sure you have everything you need to teach maths in a better way and have more confident, engaged students!
 Our Trainings will give you the hands-on tools you need and the methods on how to teach effectively.

 CLASSROOM MATHS AND INTERVENTION FOR SCHOOLS